If you’re short on a down payment, mortgage crowdfunding might be tempting.

 You can still get a mortgage if you have debt.

 That’s why it’s important to just get on the phone with a mortgage lender and have that initial conversation.
 They’ll be able to tell you if you’re in a position to borrow.
 And if you’re not (say, because your debt-to-income ratio is too high) they’ll be able to give you tips for improving that ratio, like restructuring your finances to help pay off some of the debt or taking a second job in order to bring in more income.
-Of course, if this or similar advice is given to you by a loan officer, you should consult your financial advisor before making any changes.
+Of course, if this or similar advice is given to you by a loan originator, you should consult your financial advisor before making any changes.

 So if homeownership is a lifelong goal, you’re struggling to come up with a down payment, and maybe you’ve even got some debt holding you back, mortgage crowdfunding doesn’t sound like such a bad idea.
 If you have friends and family who are willing to help you out, why not go for it?

 Mortgage crowdfunding could be indicative of a larger problem.
 For one, it seems like a telling sign that the borrower doesn’t have the funds to afford a house.
 And if that’s the case, we can safely ask: is this person ready for the financial responsibility of homeownership?

 Mortgage lenders tend to be more wary of approving loans with down payment assistance of any kind for this reason.
 It’s kind of like how they determine the credit risk a potential borrower presents based on their FICO score or job history.
 This is why lenders started requiring mortgage insurance on mortgages with down payments lower than 20%.
 Mortgage insurance protects the lender in the event that the borrower defaults.

 Mortgage crowdfunding could also indicate that the borrower has little to no savings, and that’s a dangerous way for anyone to enter homeownership.
 A home buyer with no savings is one major home repair away from defaulting on their mortgage payment.